Nuisance tree drops limb on truck again, neighbor wants tree gone

 Trending News

-Ruiz says the house next door is vacant and the grass is rarely cut.
+Ruiz says the house next door to her on Glenwild Drive in Sherwood Forest is vacant and the grass is rarely cut.
 When she asked her neighbor to take care of the tree, here's what she was told.

 "He said the tree is not his because the tree was there before he bought it," Ruiz said.